Teacher — unlock codes (cut off before distributing student cards)

 Extension 2

 Solve part (b) using L'Hôpital's rule.
-How many applications?
+How many applications are needed?
 Which method is more efficient?